alexrubenmartinez/alexrubenmartinez/README.md

 <h2 align="left" id="macropower-tech">About me</h2>

-> I am a junior fullstack developer with more than a year of experience in creating web applications.
-I am very comfortable with Java and Spring Boot for the backend, and React for the frontend.
-I like to collaborate in agile teams, solve problems and I'm always learning new technologies.
+> I am a junior fullstack developer with over a year of experience building web applications.
+I am very familiar with Java and Spring Boot for the backend, and React for the frontend.
+I enjoy collaborating in agile teams, solving problems and I'm always learning new technologies.
 I focus a lot on writing clean and maintainable code, and following best practices.